the-punisher-29/Computer_Networks-CSL3080--Assignments/Gossip_Protocol-P2P/lab1_assignmentpy/readme.md

 ## Network Formation

 1. **Seed Nodes Configuration:**
-   Details of seed nodes are listed in [`config.txt`](config.txt).
+   Details of seed nodes are listed in [`Gossip_Protocol-P2P/lab1_assignmentpy/config.txt`](config.txt).
 Each peer must connect to at least ⌊n/2⌋+1 seed nodes, where _n_ is the total number of seeds.

 2. **Bootstrapping Process:**
    - A new peer first connects to the configured seed nodes.